Murders of Aidan Moffitt and Michael Snee

-In April 2022, Aidan Moffitt (aged 42) and Michael Snee (aged 58) were found murdered in their own homes in Sligo, Ireland, in the space of 24 hours.
+In April 2022, Aidan Moffitt (aged 42) and Michael Snee (aged 58) were found murdered, beheaded, in their own homes in Sligo, Ireland, in the space of 24 hours.
 Both men were found with serious physical injuries due to a physical assault, around 1 km apart in the town.

 Separate murder investigations into their deaths were conducted, with Gardaí probing links to a serial killer.
 On 12April, Yousef Palani was arrested, he was charged with the murders the following day.
 On 23October 2023, Palani was sentenced to life in prison for the murders and also received a 20-year sentence for assaulting a third man, who lost the sight of one eye as a result of the attack.

 Investigation

 Aidan Moffitt, 42 years of age, was found badly mutilated at his semi-detached home in Cartron Heights estate on the northern outskirts of Sligo town at 8:30p.m. on Monday 11April.
 He was last seen socialising the night before.
 Originally from Ballaghaderreen, County Roscommon, he was a well-known local auctioneer and Fine Gael activist.

 At approximately 10:30p.m. the next night, Gardaí were called to an apartment at Connaughton Road in Sligo, where a second man, 58-year-old Michael Snee was discovered dead with significant physical injuries.
 At about 1:45a.m., following what was described as "intense local Garda activity and inquiries", Sligo Gardaí, assisted by the Armed Support Unit, arrested a 22-year-old man on suspicion of murder.
 Snee was a retired healthcare worker, who had impaired vision in one eye.

 Gardaí, during their investigation, examined whether there was a homophobic motive for the killings and whether they were the work of a potential serial killer, who was targeting men on dating apps.
 This prompted Gardaí to issue advice to the public, urging people to take necessary precautions before meeting people online.

 Gardaí also investigated a link between the killings and a stabbing attack on Saturday 9April of another man in his 40s, Anthony Burke, in Sligo town, which saw the target lose an eye.
 They believed that the killings may not have been the perpetrator's first attempts at violent assaults and may have searched for other victims.